urbanadventurer/username-anarchy/README.md

 ------------
 Tools for generating usernames when penetration testing. *Usernames are half the password brute force problem.*

-This is useful for user account/password brute force guessing and username enumeration when the usernames are based on the users' names.
+This is useful for user account/password brute force guessing and username enumeration when usernames are based on the users' names.
+By attempting a few weak passwords across a large set of user accounts, user account lockout thresholds can be avoided.

+Users' names can be identified through a variety of methods:
+* Web scraping employee names from LinkedIn, Facebook, and other social networks.
+* Extracting metadata from document types such as PDF, Word, Excel, etc. This can be performed with FOCA.

 Common aliases, or self chosen usernames, from forums are also included.